Parides ascanius

 Parides ascanius, the Fluminense swallowtail, is a species of butterfly in the family Papilionidae.
-It is endemic to Brazil where it is confined to the municipalities of Atafona (São João da Barra) and Itaguaí.
+It is endemic to Brazil where it is confined to the municipalities of Atafona (São João da Barra) and Itaguaí.It is found in subcoastal swamps and thickets ('restinga').
+It is a said to be a primitive species, lacking vigour and facing competition from the sympatric Parides zacynthus and Parides anchises nephalion, the two most advanced members of the genus, both strong and aggressive species.